elenabarry/elenabarry.github.io/README.md

 ## A Worked Example

-For the face palm emoji ♀ I divided my dataset into equal 3000 parts of abusive, hateful and normal labels.
+For the Face with Tears of Joy emoji 😂 I divided my dataset into equal 3000 parts of abusive, hateful and normal labels.

 Number of Number of Number of

-♀ in abusive dataset = 236
+😂 in abusive dataset = 236
-♀ in hateful dataset = 100
+😂 in hateful dataset = 100
-♀ in normal dataset = 45
+😂 in normal dataset = 45

-Total number of ♀ in all datasets = 381
+Total number of 😂 in all datasets = 381

 Then in order to find the probability of the emoji to appear in an abusive, hateful or normal context, I calculated the probability of each set: pc = N(c)/N